 Q: I’m so sore the day after class, what should I do?

 A: Even though we all did parkour as kids, you probably haven’t moved like this for years.
 Expect to be sore at first; it is a completely normal feeling for someone who is new to parkour!
 To help the soreness, we suggest you do some light exercise that day.
 Yes, it might hurt, but it will help quicken the recovery process!
 Other than that, don’t give up!
 Your body will adapt to the classes as time goes on.

 Q: When do I get to jump rooftops and flip off walls?

 A: When you can do 50 muscle ups and squat 500 lbs!
 But in all honesty, parkour is not about big jumps and flashy flips.
 We do not promote going on rooftops or taking big drops.
 However, as you master the fundamentals and develop a strong foundation of fitness, we will progress to harder, bigger, and more exciting skills.

 Q: Do you take credit cards?

-A: Yes.
-We prefer cash or check, but we accept the following credit cards: VISA, Mastercard, AMEX and Discover.
+A: We prefer cash or check but we also accept VISA, Mastercard, AMEX, & Discover.

 Q: Is there nearby parking?

-A: Yes, there sure is.
-We have a comfy alcove with couches for your to wait while your kids are taking their parkour classes.
+A: Yes, we have a comfy alcove with couches for your to wait while your kids are taking their parkour classes.